derivia/study-notes/notes/WEB.md

 #### Specifications

-Learn how to read specifications developed by the standards committees.

 * [ ] [How to Read the ECMAScript Specification](https://timothygu.me/es-howto/)
 * [ ] [How to Read W3C Specs](https://alistapart.com/article/readspec/)
 * [ ] [Learning CSS by reading specs](https://www.chenhuijing.com/blog/learning-css-by-reading-specifications/)
 * [ ] [Understanding the CSS Specifications](https://www.w3.org/Style/CSS/read.en.html)

 ### Browser Engines

-Learn what a browser engine is and get an overview of the browser landscape and market share.

 * [ ] [Medium - Browser Engines](https://medium.com/@jonbiro/browser-engines-chromium-v8-blink-gecko-webkit-98d6b0490968)
 * [ ] [Wikipedia - Comparison](https://en.wikipedia.org/wiki/Comparison_of_browser_engines)